 You may deduct the costs for business meals for entertaining clients.
 The deduction is restricted to 50% of the lesser of the actual expense and an amount that is reasonable.

-Business taxes, fees, licences and dues
+Business taxes, fees, licenses and dues

-Business taxes and licences are deductible.
+Business taxes and licenses are deductible.

 Annual dues or fees for membership in a trade or commercial association are deductible.

 Membership and initiation fees are not deductible if paid to a club where the main purpose is dining, recreational or sporting activities.

 Capital Cost Allowance